edlund/Mashup/README.md

 next step would be to set up CI/CD and to tweak the automatic scaling.

-The Dockerfile is a good start for the actual deployment, but it was written in a haste and should probably be reworked a little before used in production.
+The Dockerfile is a good start for the actual deployment, but it was written in a haste and should probably be reworked a little before it's used in production.
 HC SVNT DRACONES and all that...

 ## Next Steps